MS Students

 Requirements for students admitted Fall 2020 and later

 The MS program structure has been modified so that all concentrations share a common core and then have different electives.
-This new structure will appear in the 2020-21 University Catalog and will be in effect for ESP students admitted starting in Fall 2020.
+Two concentrations were deleted and one was added.

-There are seven MS concentrations offered (33 credits each):
+Seven MS concentrations are now offered (33 credits each):

 Aquatic Ecology (AQEC)